Rural community update - flooding

 - For farmers winter milking, milking cows needs to continue for animal welfare reasons.
 This may result in milk that may need to be dumped (see notes below).
 Farms may have effluent infrastructure that is damaged or compromised (e.g. effluent ponds with torn/damaged liners).
 Where there is no other option, farmers can use compromised infrastructure – but need to pay attention to the considerations above (e.g. ensuring that actions are taken to address as soon as possible – through repair, or modified operations to minimise the impact).

-As floodwaters recede, many residents, farmers and lifestyle block owners are dealing with debris left on their property as well as with their own possessions damaged by the flood.
+As floodwaters have receded, many residents, farmers and lifestyle block owners dealt with debris left on their property as well as with their own possessions damaged by the flood.

 To aid with disposal, sort your waste into separate piles for removal – one for domestic / household waste and others for material such as fenceposts, trees and other green waste, and plastic baleage wrap.

-Please check with your local council if they have special arrangements for collection and disposal of debris from the flood.
+Please check with your local council if they have special arrangements for collection and disposal of debris from the flood or any future flood events..

 - Ashburton District Council: 03 307 7700